apache/spark/docs/graphx-programming-guide.md

   <!-- Images are downsized intentionally to improve quality on retina displays -->
 </p>

+Rather than splitting graphs along edges, GraphX partitions the graph along vertices which can reduce both the communication and storage overhead.
+Logically, this corresponds to assigning edges to machines and allowing vertices to span multiple machines.
+The exact method of assigning edges depends on the [`PartitionStrategy`][PartitionStrategy] and there are several tradeoffs to the various heuristics.
+Users can choose between different strategies by repartitioning the graph with the [`Graph.partitionBy`][Graph.partitionBy] operator.

+[Graph.partitionBy]: api/graphx/index.html#org.apache.spark.graphx.Graph$@partitionBy(partitionStrategy:org.apache.spark.graphx.PartitionStrategy):org.apache.spark.graphx.Graph[VD,ED]

 <p style="text-align: center;">
   <img src="img/vertex_routing_edge_tables.png"
        title="RDD Graph Representation"